pytorch/glow/docs/Backends.md

 - `virtual bool shouldLower(const Node *N) const;`

   - Allow the backend to prevent lowering for some `Node *N`.
-For example, if a backend supports executing a FullyConnected operator, it would want to prevent lowering for it and provide a backend-specific Instruction for the FullyConnectedNode to be [IRGen'd](https://github.com/pytorch/glow/blob/master/docs/IR.md#low-level-ir) into.
+For example, if a backend wants to fuse a `ReluNode` into a `ConvNode` to create some backend-specific node `ConvReluNode`, then it may prevent lowering for `ReluNode`.
+Then during `transformPostLowering()` it can look for patterns of `ConvNode` followed by `ReluNode` to swap out for `ConvReluNode`.
+Another example is if a backend supports executing a FullyConnected operator, it would want to prevent lowering for it and provide a backend-specific Instruction for the FullyConnectedNode to be [IRGen'd](https://github.com/pytorch/glow/blob/master/docs/IR.md#low-level-ir) into.
 Note that IRGen for a Node can be specified via the [ClassGen](https://github.com/pytorch/glow/blob/master/docs/ClassGen.md)